neuraledgeai/GDP-PY/README.md

 | 2025 | 6.93% |
 | 2026 | 6.92% |

+India's GDP to grow **6.93% in 2025** and **6.92% in 2026**.
 This indicates a stable growth for the economy.
 However, whether sustaining this momentum beyond 2027 is a question.
-Key challenges include:
-- lowering domestic demand (including credit demand),
-- pessimistic expectations,
-- and the current situation of the Indian economy nearing a liquidity trap pose setbacks[^1].
+Key challenges include lowering domestic demand (including credit demand), pessimistic expectations, and the current situation of the Indian economy nearing a liquidity trap pose setbacks[^1].

 > [!IMPORTANT]
 > **In short**: India’s economy is set for high growth in the near term, but the post-2027 landscape will greatly depend on *reforms and revival*.

 ---

-## 📊 Path to $5 Trillion Economy
+## 📊 $5 Trillion Economy

 <img width="907" height="360" alt="newplot" src="https://github.com/user-attachments/assets/dbd31417-94cd-4ac5-a237-82bbd3891bbb" />